Skip to main content

 Application Process

-Applicants will submit a cover letter, CV, and a letter of support from a faculty member by March 22nd.
-In the cover letter, applicants should state their reasons for applying and their goals for the position as well as a statement on their commitment to DEAI work.
+Applicants will submit a cover letter, CV, and contact information from two references by March 20th.
+In the cover letter, applicants should state their reasons for applying and what skills they would like to develop through the position.
 Please include relevant research and writing experience.
-Applications should be submitted by email to museumeducation@virginia.edu.
-Applicants will be notified of decisions by April 19.
-The selected intern will receive a stipend of $3,000.
+Applications should be submitted by email to eab3w@virginia.edu.
+Applicants will be notified of decisions by April 18th.
+The selected intern will receive a stipend of $3,500.

 Kluge-Ruhe Aboriginal Art Collection (UVA)